monimaj89/Project4-Cake-Heaven/README.md

   ![Footer](media/docs/footer.png)

 ## Products Page
 Contains all products within all categories.
-On the top user can sort and filter according to name, category, price and rating
+On the top user can sort and filter according to name, category or price

 ![Product Page](media/docs/product.png)